 - Uninstalling the Toolbar And Spam/Adware Programs

-- Error while using the Chrome Development tool: While using Google Chrome Development Tool, this error message is a common issue because of bugs.
-Sometimes by updating Chrome to the latest version can resolve this issue.
+3. Error while using the Chrome Development tool: While using Google Chrome Development Tool, this error message is a common issue because of bugs.
+Sometimes by updating the Chrome setting to the latest version, such as chrome settings resetprofilesettings.
 If you are already using the latest version then you need to the wait for next update or try these methods:

 - Remove Unnecessary Plugins